 The Consolidated Financial Statements have been prepared on a going concern basis.
 The Board has examined areas of possible financial risk, in particular cash requirements and the ongoing obligations of the banking covenants.
-After due consideration, bearing in mind their assessment of the likelihood of a continuation vote in 2023, the Directors believe that the Group has adequate resources to continue in operational existence for a period of not less than twelve months from the date of the approval of the Consolidated Financial Statements, and as such it is appropriate to adopt the going concern basis in preparing the Consolidated Financial Statements.
+After due consideration, the Directors believe that the Group has adequate resources to continue in operational existence for a period of not less than twelve months from the date of the approval of the Consolidated Financial Statements, and as such it is appropriate to adopt the going concern basis in preparing the Consolidated Financial Statements.